 Coin Collecting for Beginners

 While the U.S. Mint says it’s easy to begin collecting coins, it’s not a pastime to jump into without understanding the basic terminology and what you’re looking for.
-Research and self-education play a big role in understanding coin quality, value and rarity and becoming a successful coin-collecting hobbyist or investor.
+Research and self-education play a big role in understanding coin quality, value, and rarity, and becoming a successful coin-collecting hobbyist or investor.

 The first step is to find your niche.
-You might collect a particular historical figure, artist, country, period or denomination.
+You might collect a particular historical figure, artist, country, period, or denomination.
 Pick a theme and let it guide your collection.

 Carefully examine the coins you review for purchase to become an expert and start small.
 Even a modest collection can be valuable.
 Large purchases will come in time as you gain experience.

 There are many ways to start collecting.
-Search online, join a coin-collecting club or visit your local coin dealer.
+Search online, join a coin-collecting club, or visit your local coin dealer.
 You can learn a lot by asking questions of other collectors, especially when looking for reputable dealers.

-All investments carry risks and there are no guarantees with coin collecting, as it’s not regulated.
+All investments carry risks, and there are no guarantees with coin collecting, as it’s not regulated.
 You should rely on reputable collectors and dealers until you gain enough experience to protect yourself.

 Which Coins Should You Collect?